enrique-lozano/Monekin/README.md

 ## Contributing 🙋🏻

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make here are **greatly appreciated**.
+At Monekin, we believe that the open-source community thrives on collaboration, creativity, and shared knowledge.
+Whether you’re a developer, designer, translator, or just a fan of the app, **your contributions matter** and make a real difference.

+### How to Get Started

-Read through our [contributing guidelines](https://github.com/enrique-lozano/Monekin/blob/main/CONTRIBUTING.md) to learn about how you can collaborate making Monekin better. **All Pull Requests are welcome** and will be studied without exception!
+- **General Contributions**: Not sure where to begin?
+Start by reading our [Contributing Guidelines](https://github.com/enrique-lozano/Monekin/blob/main/CONTRIBUTING.md), designed for everyone—technical and non-technical contributors alike.
+Here you will learn about how you can collaborate making Monekin better.
+- **Code Contributions**: If you’re a developer looking to dive into the codebase, we’ve got a dedicated [Code Contributing Guide](https://github.com/enrique-lozano/Monekin/blob/main/docs/CODE_CONTRIBUTING.md) to help you get started.
+This guide walks you through setting up your environment, following coding standards, and submitting pull requests.

 ### Why to contribute?